Fedihosting-Foundation-Forks/fep/fep/5a4f/fep-5a4f.md

 Votes may use a public algorithm to be evaluated, to allow validation of the vote's results, and to ensure consistency.

-If the [`fd:algorithm`](#algorithm) property is present, the vote MUST be evaluated by sending a `GET` request to its value, with one of the following query parameter lists:
+If the [`fd:algorithm`] property is present, the vote MUST be evaluated by sending a `GET` request to one of the [`fd:Algorithm`]'s representations, with one of the following query parameter lists:

 * By vote.
     * `vote`, containing the `@id` of the vote to be evaluated.